 Example 3.
 We now illustrate the inference schemes with some arguments that can be made from the knowledge base in Example 2.
 The example arguments are listed in Table 3 (for space reasons, the inference labels are left out).
 Argument A illustrates the general working; a preference for the apartment over the cottage is derived, based on the facts that the apartment has two attributes of some level and the cottage only one.
 Argument B illustrates a zero count.
-Here a preference for the apartment over the villa is derived, based on the facts that the apartment has preference for the apartment over the villa is derived, based on the facts that the apartment C a non-maximal count is used (stating that the apartment has zero attributes of the level of nearShops), which leads to another conclusion, namely that the villa and the apartment are equally preferred.
+Here a preference for the apartment over the villa is derived, based on the facts that the apartment has one attribute of some level and the villa zero.
+In argument C a non-maximal count is used (stating that the apartment has zero attributes of the level of nearShops), which leads to another conclusion, namely that the villa and the apartment are equally preferred.
 However, there are undercutters to attack such arguments (argument D).

-Note that the lexicographic ordering results in a complete transitive order of weak preference on objects (an object is weakly preferred over another if it is either more preferred than, or equally preferred as the other object).
+Note that the lexicographic ordering results in a complete transitive order of weak preference on objects.
 This means that it is not necessary to define inference rules for the property of transitivity, because any preference that follows from transitivity can also be derived directly from the definition of lexicographic ordering.
 For example, if pref(a,b) and eqpref(b,c) hold, then pref(a,c) also holds, but this can be derived using the inference schemes of Table 2.
-The same holds for the asymmetry of strict preference (if pref(a,b) holds, then pref(b,a) does not hold) and the symmetry of equal preference (if eqpref(a,b) holds, then eqpref(b,a) also holds).
+The same holds for the asymmetry of strict preference and the symmetry of equal preference.